jergusg/SK-Prog-Keyboard/copy.md

 ## macOS
-Use installer `slovak-prog.dmg` to install keyboard layout to system.
+Use installer `slovak-prog.dmg` to install the keyboard layout to system.

 If you want to install for current user only, then unzip and copy `slovak-prog.bundle` to `"~/Library/Keyboard Layouts"`